kuddai/blog/_drafts/2018-03-27-adversarial-tax-setting.md

 I came across a new adversarial setting (at least new to me...) while getting curious about how to apply AI/ML to complete tax law and how to regulate tax optimisation (aka avoidance in my mind, see [this post - TODO](?)).

 TODO Some background.
-NZ uses a GAAR.
+> NZ uses a GAAR.
 In practice this means judiciaries end up making the law.
 Aka, there doesnt exist a set of well-specified laws, so judges must interpret the GAAR (expensive calls to the oracle).
 The rulings are then used as precedent for the future.

 Two parts.

-- Classifying avoidance. (precedent and judges interpretation)
+<side>but if we could classify all types of avoidance then tax law would be complete??? kinda? ...</side>

 - Completing tax law. (a formal set of rules)

-_(but if we could classify all types of avoidance then tax law would be complete??? kinda? ...)_
+- <a href="#classifying-tax-avoidance">Classifying avoidance</a>. (precedent and judges interpretation)

 # Completing tax law

-Current tax law is incomplete, we have an inaccurate approximation of some complete set of tax laws.
+Current tax law is incomplete, we have an incomplete approximation of some ideal, complete body of tax laws.
 We use judges to ...?

 ## An adversary

-Imagine a game between IRD and a taxpayer
+Imagine a game between IRD and a taxpayer. (from the perspective of IRD)

 <side>What about retrospective application of the law?
 Need to investigate</side>
-(from the perspective of IRD)

 1. You reveal your move (write and pass some taxation legislation).
-2. Your adversary (a tawpayer) organises its finances to minimise tax paid.
+2. Your adversary (a taxpayer) organises its finances to minimise tax paid.
-3. The loss is revealed to the adversary (they avoided $$ of tax).
-You must choose whether to query an expensive oracle (go to court and get a ruling from the law) to check whether you adversary has made a legal move.
-If qeried the oracle returns the loss.
-Otherwise you must use your approximation of the law to estimate the loss.
+3. The loss is revealed to the adversary (they avoided $$x$ of tax).
+You recieve no loss unless you choose to query an expensive oracle (judges/court) to check whether your adversary has made a legal move.

 (_The loss should really the sum of avoided tax over all iterations?
 Or not?
 What difference does this make?
 Cumulative versus absolute versus differential?_)

 What makes this setting hard?
 - __Information asymmetry__.
-The adversary always gets access to the current loss (they know how much tax they avoided) (with respect to their moves, kinda, the multi-agent setting complicates this).
-While we don't get any info about the loss unless we query an expensive oracle (judges). (false positives are costly, although not as costly as false negatives.
-This also needs to be learned.
+The adversary always gets access to the current loss (they know how much tax they avoided -- at least with respect to their moves, kinda, the multi-agent setting complicates things).
+While you don't get any info about the loss unless you query an expensive oracle (judges).
 - __Computation asymmetry__.
 The adversary needs to find a single strategy to minimise tax (that is also legal).
 You need to find and subvert all potential strategies to avoid tax.
 - __Memory asymmetry__.
 In the multiplayer setting (many adversaries), it is easy(er) for each adversary to model and track changes in tax law (maybe they even collaborate...).
-But it is hard(er) for us to model and track changes to thousands, or more, adversaries (changes in a corporations finances my be indicative of avoidance).
+But it is hard(er) for you to model and track changes to thousands, or more, adversaries (changes in a corporations finances my be indicative of avoidance).

-_Huh, a property of the minima (wrt to IRDs actions) would be that dLoss/dAdversary would also = 0.
+<side>Huh, a property of the minima (wrt to IRDs actions) would be that dLoss/dAdversary would also = 0.
 It doesnt matter what the adversary does, our loss remains the same, tax cant be avoided (although maybe they could pay more than necessary).
-Is that because it is a zero-sum game?_
+Is that because it is a zero-sum game?</side>

 ## Adversarial examples